 Everyone has heard of therapy in some form or another, but a lot of people don’t have a clear idea of what it is or what they’re getting into.
 One stereotype is that you lay on a couch and cry like a child.
 Another is that it’s just some guy who prescribes you pills.
 Another is that it’s some guy who shows you ink blots and asks you what you see (boobs, I always see boobs).
 As with many things, these are caricatures created by pop culture for entertainment purposes.
-Most therapy is far more dull and far more personal than this.
+Most therapy is far duller and far more personal than this.

 The idea behind therapy is that most of our decision making comes from unconscious aspects of our mind.
 As long as these parts of our mind are unconscious, we’re unable to exercise control over them.
 The primary purpose of therapy is to help us become aware of these sections of our unconscious, accept them and then begin exerting control over them.
+This is how you generally learn to take care of your daily mental health.

 For instance, if you get uncontrollably angry when your significant other doesn’t call back, there’s something buried within your unconscious causing you to react in such an irrational manner.
 By attending therapy, you can start digging into the past, your emotional development, traumas, life problems, childhood, and find the trigger.
 Maybe your mother made a habit of leaving you behind when you were most vulnerable.
 Perhaps your relationship involved someone cheating on you repeatedly or they were rarely available.
 Whatever.
 Once uncovered, then you can process the anger and the hurt in a safe environment.
 This will then allow you to become more aware of the anger and therefore not feel so powerless to these outbursts when they happen.
 Eventually, you should be able to exert enough control over the emotion to modify your behavior.